IgniteUI/indigo-design-docfx/en/components/tooltip.md

 ## Variant

-The Tooltip has **dark** variant, suiatable for lighter interfaces underneath and a light variant that is more appropriate for usage on top of darker ones.
+The Tooltip has a **dark** variant, suitable for lighter interfaces underneath, and a light variant that is more appropriate for usage on top of darker ones.

 <img class="responsive-img" src="../images/tooltip_dark.png" srcset="../images/tooltip_dark@2x.png 2x" />
 <img class="responsive-img" src="../images/tooltip_light.png" srcset="../images/tooltip_light@2x.png 2x" />